 Just like Abraham, he had to see himself as a father, even though his physical body was over a 100 years old and his wife, Sarah, 90 years old.
-Abraham ans Sarah had to believe God even though there was no physical evidence or understanding of how this would happen.
-Despite the physical facts, they believed God’s promise and Isaac was born to the couple.
+Abraham ans Sarah had to believe God, even though there was no physical evidence or understanding of how this would happen.
+Despite the physical facts, they believed God’s promise and Isaac was born.

 What do you see?